Skip to content

 In-memory private key exposure

-The private key is held in the JavaScript heap.
+The private key is held in the JavaScript heap during proof computation.
 It is visible to:

-• Any JavaScript running in the same origin — XSS that gains code execution can read it.
+• Any JavaScript running in the same origin — XSS that gains code execution can read it during this window.

-• Browser devtools if the user or an attacker opens them.
+• Browser devtools if the user or an attacker opens them during authentication.

 • Memory inspection tools on the user's device.